QuantGen/G2P-Datasets/Datasets/00061_GenomicEvaluationDothistromaKaingaroa/output/meta_data.md

-# Effect of trait√≠s expression level on single-step genomic evaluation of resistance to Dothistroma needle blight
+# Effect of trait's expression level on single-step genomic evaluation of resistance to Dothistroma needle blight

 This publication discusses: Background